Bennymyname/KEBAB_Chat/README.md

 ```

-## or simply go to backend and run
+## or simply go to backend and run:
 ```
 npm install
 ```